-Recovering from a fire can be a physically and mentally draining process.
+Recovering from a fire can be physically and mentally

 When fire strikes, lives are suddenly turned around.
 Often, the hardest part is knowing where to begin and who to contact.

-The U.S. Fire Administration has information that you may find useful during this process.
+The U.S. Fire Administration has great information that you will find useful during this unfortunate process.